10 Red Hat OpenShift alternatives to reduce licensing costs

 Conclusion: Don't Just Swap One Cage for Another

-Leaving OpenShift is an opportunity to modernize your platform strategy, not just save money.
+Leaving OpenShift is an opportunity to modernize your platform strategy, not just a way to save money on licensing.

 Suggested articles